-- Make a $50 donation to the Washington DC Forever Buffs chapter scholarship fund.
-This fund helps students in the DC area attend CU-Boulder.
+- Make a $50 donation to the Forever Buffs Washington D.C. scholarship fund.
+This fund helps students in the D.C. area attend CU-Boulder.

 - Once the CU-Boulder Alumni Association receives confirmation of your donation, we will send you an application form for the Maryland DMV along with a letter confirming your donation.